Tue. Mar 25th, 2025

 The Byzantine Period in Cyprus

-The Byzantine Period in Cyprus (330–1191 AD) is a significant era in the island’s history, marked by political, cultural, and religious transformations.
-This period began with the formal division of the Roman Empire and ended with the island’s conquest by the forces of Richard the Lionheart during the Third Crusade.
-Cyprus, due to its strategic location in the eastern Mediterranean, played a vital role in the broader Byzantine world, acting as both a military outpost and a centre for Christian Orthodoxy.
+The Byzantine Period in Cyprus lasted from 330 to 1191 AD.
+This era marked significant political, cultural, and religious changes.
+It began with the division of the Roman Empire and ended when Richard the Lionheart conquered the island during the Third Crusade.
+Cyprus’s strategic location in the eastern Mediterranean made it important.
+It served as both a military outpost and a centre for Christian Orthodoxy in the Byzantine world.

 Early Byzantine Period (4th to 7th Century)